Laucs/furnivision-app/README.md

 - Default functionality of payment method
 - Connect payment method in the database/or use payment api instead
 - default functionality of default address ✔
-- checkbox duplicates when adding new address
-- edit dialog should close after performing delete item
+- edit dialog should close after performing delete item ✔
 - to Pay page should accept the furniture that has been checked out
 - censor email phone in account  ✔
 - set minimum and maximum date for birthday ✔